partcad/partcad/mkdocs/docs/development.md

 #### Best Practices

 - Do not use `And`, use `Given`, `When` or `Then` explicitly.
-  - This will allow to avoid unexpected behavior when comment out some steps.
+  - This helps avoid unexpected behavior when commenting out steps.

 ### Tests Generation